Lebowski89/blog/content/common.md

 ```

-For most roles, only directory names differ, but sometimes I'll need different permissions:
+Sometimes I'll need different permissions for directories in the loop:

 ```yaml